HINO 4.0-LITRE COMMON-RAIL DIESEL

 The engine features a cooled exhaust-gas recirculation system and closed crankcase ventilation, while the Diesel Particulate Active Reduction System (DPR) system has an 800,000km service interval and an automatic self-cleaning system which begins when the filter is only at 30 per cent of overall capacity.

-Injection pressures have been increased and a new intercooler adopted, and the Hino engine has the added reliability of three fuel filters.
+Injection pressures have been increased and an intercooler adopted, and the Hino engine has the added reliability of three fuel filters.

 Wide cab manual models have 121kW of power at 2500rpm and 464Nm of torque at 1400rpm (N04C-UT), with a six-speed transmission.